inferno-collection/Docs/docs/station-alert/usage/components.md

 Door Controls can be placed anywhere, but we suggest placing them inside the room where the bays are.
 Door Controls can also be access from a Station Computer.

+The Door Controls Menu allows players to:
+- Open and close individual doors
+- Open and close all doors
+- Isolate doors
+  - When a door is isolated, it will not open or close with other doors, and will remain "locked" in whatever position (open or closed) it was isolated in.

 ***

 ## Traffic Lights